List of prime ministers of Niger

 This is a list of prime ministers of Niger since the formation of the post of Prime Minister of Niger in 1983 to the present day.

 A total of fifteen people have served as Prime Minister of Niger (not counting one Acting Prime Minister).
 Additionally, three persons, Mamane Oumarou, Amadou Cissé and Hama Amadou have served on two non-consecutive occasions.

-The current Prime Minister of Niger is Ouhoumoudou Mahamadou, since 3 April 2021.